 See pp. 40-42 for information on general education and overall requirements for completing a bachelor's degree.
-Contact an advisor if you have any questions about your academic advisement report.
+Contact an advisor or a success coach if you have any questions about your academic advisement report.

 Law for Business

 You may seek an academic minor in law for business.